S-Jahania-Shah/S-Jahania-Shah/README.md

 I've always been ambitious about the research work, and spent lot of my time in doing real world problem analysis     🔎      programming is one of the tool, which always helps me in persuing my field and it has been a perfect fit for me.

-🎓      I'm currently a Electrical and Computer Engineering bachelor's student of class 2024 at Habib.
+🎓      I'm currently an Electrical and Computer Engineering bachelor's student of class 2024 at Habib.
 I love programming in all aspects but specially, my deep interest lies in app development.
 I love movies, games, books, rpgs and everything narrative.
 I've been studying game development as a hobbie and have worked on Unity.
 I love being creative and aspiring the interesting dreams.

 ### **If you want to see some highlights of my production so far, please check:**